Long-term care insurance can be confusing. These resources from the NAIC may be helpful as you consider your options.

 Pre-Existing Condition Limitations

 A long-term care insurance policy usually defines a pre-existing condition as one for which you received medical advice or treatment or had symptoms within a certain period before you applied for the policy.
 Some companies look further back in time than others.
 Many companies will sell a policy to someone with a pre-existing condition.
 However, the company may not pay benefits for long-term care related to that condition for a period after the policy goes into effect, usually six months.
-Some companies have longer pre-existing condition periods or none at all.
+Some companies have longer pre-existing condition limitations or none at all.

 Know Where to Look for Long-Term Care Insurance

 Long-term care insurance is available to you in several different forms.
 You can buy an individual policy from a private insurance company or agent, or you can buy coverage under a group policy through an employer or association membership.
 The federal government and several state governments offer long-term care insurance coverage to their employees, retirees and their families.
 You can also get long-term care benefits through a life insurance policy.
-Some states have long-term care insurance programs designed to help people with the financial impact of spending down to meet Medicaid eligibility standards.
+Some states have long-term care insurance programs designed to help people with the financial impact of spending down to meet Medicaid eligibility.
 Check with your state insurance department or counseling program to see if these policies are available in your state.

 Check With Several Companies and Agents